Learning-Based Phase Compression and Quantization for Massive MIMO CSI Feedback with Magnitude-Aided Information: Magnitude-aided CSI feedback Framework

 \section{Magnitude-aided CSI feedback Framework}

-Most studies \cite{CsiNet, CsiNet+, MarkovNet} decomposed DL CSI matrices into real and imaginary parts to be tackled by real-value deep neural networks, as shown in Fig. \ref{GA} (a).
-However, in recent studies \cite{DualNet, MarkovNet, CoCsiNet}, CSI magnitudes were isolated from CSI phases and fed into an isolated encoder--decoder pair only for CSI magnitude recovery to fully exploit the multipath correlation between DL CSI magnitudes and auxiliary magnitude information (AMI).
-The architecture of such studies is illustrated in Fig. \ref{GA} (b).
+Most deep-learning works on CSI compression leverage the success of real-valued deep learning network (DLN) in image processing by separating CSI matrices into real and imaginary parts that are analogous to image files \cite{CsiNet, CsiNet+, MarkovNet}, as shown in Fig.~\ref{GA}(a).
+Recent studies \cite{DualNet, MarkovNet, CoCsiNet}, however, uncovered the benefit of separately encoding magnitudes and phases of $\mathbf{H}$ instead in order to better exploit other correlated CSI magnitudes as auxiliary magnitude information (AMI).
+Such architecture, illustrated in Fig.~\ref{GA}(b), requires substantially lower feedback overhead for the magnitudes of $\mathbf{H}$ and allocate more feedback resources for phase feedback of $\mathbf{H}$.

-Our proposed general framework is shown in Fig. \ref{GA}.(c), having the magnitude, phase branches, and a combining network.
-They can be jointly optimized with a single loss function by end-to-end learning.
-As the magnitude branch can be independently optimized, the training of the framework could be completed in two stages.
-In the first stage, the parameters in the CSI magnitude branch were pre-trained for magnitude estimation.
-Subsequently, in the second stage, the CSI phase branch and the combining network are optimized with the help of the magnitude branch, while the parameters of the magnitude branch are fixed.
+Fig.~\ref{GA}(c) illustrates our proposed new DLN framework, consisting of magnitude and phase branches.
+The gNB further contains a combining network to estimate the full CSI based on results from magnitude and phase decoders.
+We optimize encoders, decoders, and combining network jointly by minimizing a single loss function for end-to-end learning during offline training.
+Note that the magnitude branch can be independently optimized. {To facilitate convergence \cite{preprint}, the training of the DLN has two stages.} In stage-1, the CSI magnitude encoder/decoder branch is pre-trained for magnitude recovery.
+In stage-2, both the CSI phase branch and the combining network are optimized with the help of the magnitude branch, while the parameters of the magnitude branch are fixed.